agnar-nomad/portfolio/mapty/readme.md

 This is a project built during the Complete JavaScript Course presented by [Jonas Schmedtmann](https://twitter.com/jonasschmedtman), accessed on Udemy.

 The project was built in Vanilla Javascript, HTML and CSS, using the open-source [Leaflet](https://leafletjs.com/) JS library.
 The code utilises the OOP principles for better organisation and readability.
-The app is not perfectly optimised for portrait mode of hand-held devices.

 #### The app is a workout tracker, a diary of sort.
 Add your workouts (either Running or Cycling) and they will be saved as a pin on a map location, together with some additional data provided by you.
 The app keeps a history of the workouts so you can come back to see how you are progressing in your workout goals.